Suptohita/weather_update-api/README.md

 It'll give you current weather update..
+Just give some city or country name..